 MASTERWORTHY

 Origin and meaning of “worthy (adj.)”

-mid-13c., "having merit," from worth (n.) + -y (2).
+From mid-13c., “having merit,” from worth (n.) + -y (2).
 Old English had weorþful in this sense.
-Attested from late 14c. as a noun meaning "person of merit" (especially in Nine Worthies, famous men of history and legend: Joshua, David, Judas Maccabæus, Hector, Alexander, Julius Cæsar, Arthur, Charlemagne, Godfrey of Bouillon -- three Jews, three gentiles, three Christians).
-Related: Worth, Worthily; worthiness.
+Attested from late 14c. as a noun meaning “person of merit,” especially in the Nine Worthies—famous men of history and legend: Joshua, David, Judas Maccabæus, Hector, Alexander, Julius Cæsar, Arthur, Charlemagne, and Godfrey of Bouillon.

+MASTERWORTHY